Liquid fly-back booster: Development

 The German Aerospace Center (DLR) studied potential future launch vehicles of the European Union under the Ausgewählte Systeme und Technologien für Raumtransport (ASTRA; English: Systems and Technologies for Space Transportation Applications) programme from 1999 to 2005, with additional studies continuing until 2009.
 The LFBB design was one of two projects within the ASTRA program, the other being Phoenix RLV.
 During development, scale models were constructed for testing various configurations in DLR's supersonic Trisonische Messstrecke Köln (TMK; English: Trisonic measuring section at Cologne) and in their Hyperschallwindkanal 2 Köln (H2K; English: Hypersonic wind canal at Cologne) wind tunnels.
-The preliminary mechanical design of other major elements was done by the companies EADS Space Transportation and MAN.
+The preliminary mechanical design of other major elements was done by the companies ESA and NASA.

 The advantages of reusable boosters include simplicity from using only one type of fuel, environmental friendliness, and lower reoccurring costs.
 Studies concluded that reusable fly-back boosters would be the most affordable and the least risky way for European space launch systems to start becoming reusable.
 These fly-back boosters had the potential to reduce launch costs.
 However, when other projects, such as Space Shuttle or VentureStar, undertook this objective, they failed to meet their goals.
 Supporting technologies needed for LFBB construction can be developed within 10 years, and additional launchers can be developed based on fly-back boosters to minimise costs and provide maintenance synergy across multiple classes of launch vehicles.

 Eventually, the hardware grew too large and the LFBB project was scrapped, with one member of the French space agency (CNES) remarking: